klimgeran/handbook/es/index.md

 ![Welcome](../images/welcome.jpg){:width="100%"}

-Esto es lo que encontrarás dentro de este Manual:
+Esto es lo que encontrará dentro de este Manual:

 <!--
 List all pages in the site which match the language of THIS page, sorted